zeek/zeek-docs/doc/scripts/base/bif/plugins/Zeek_X509.functions.bif.zeek.rst

 #########
 ========================================================================= ================================================================================================
 :zeek:id:`sct_verify`: :zeek:type:`function`                              Verifies a Signed Certificate Timestamp as used for Certificate Transparency.
+:zeek:id:`x509_check_cert_hostname`: :zeek:type:`function`                This function checks if a hostname matches one of the hostnames given in the certificate.
+:zeek:id:`x509_check_hostname`: :zeek:type:`function`                     This function checks a hostname against the name given in a certificate subject/SAN, including
+                                                                          our interpretation of RFC6128 wildcard expansions.
 :zeek:id:`x509_from_der`: :zeek:type:`function`                           Constructs an opaque of X509 from a der-formatted string.
 :zeek:id:`x509_get_certificate_string`: :zeek:type:`function`             Returns the string form of a certificate.
 :zeek:id:`x509_issuer_name_hash`: :zeek:type:`function`                   Get the hash of the issuer's distinguished name.